• Famille Ogereau

 • Varieties: Cabernet Franc, Cabernet Sauvignon, Grolleau, Gamay, Pineau d’Aunis

-• Terroir: Vines located in Saint Lambert du Lattay, in the heart of the Coteaux du Layon, on schists.
+• Terroir: From Saint Lambert du Lattay and Saint Aubin de Luigné, in the heart of the Coteaux du Layon, on schists.

 • Vinification: Vinification varies slightly with vintage (see below).
-Full malolactic fermentation.
-Aged about 5 months in underground, tile-lined tanks.
-The goal is to preserve the freshness of the fruit.
-Light earth filtration.
+Full malolactic conversion, aged for about 5 months in underground, tile-lined tanks, filtered with diatomaceous earth.

 Additional Info